-Traditional is, as the name suggest, a traditional English style cask ale.
-It’s amber-coloured, smooth malty beer that is well balanced giving the mellow, malty finish of great English bitters.
+Britannia is a traditional English-style cask ale.
+It’s an amber-coloured, smooth, malty beer that is well balanced giving the mellow malty finish of great English bitters.

-Pale is a lighter cask ale that’s straw in colour with a distinctive fruity nose.
-It’s well hopped which lends itself to a refreshing and sharp finish especially welcome for those with a thirst on.
+New Dawn Pale is a lighter cask ale that’s straw in colour with a distinctive, fruity nose.
+It’s well hopped which lends itself to a refreshing and sharp finish, especially welcome for those with a thirst on.

-Golden is a medium-bodied, clean-tasting and refreshing ale.
-Not surprisingly it’s golden in colour with fruit and malt on the nose, satisfying biscuit flavours and a lasting malty aftertaste.
+Golden Anchor is a medium-bodied, clean-tasting and refreshing ale.
+Not surprisingly, it’s golden in colour with fruit and malt on the nose, satisfying biscuit flavours and a lasting malty aftertaste.

 Our classic IPA is a healthy straw colour with powerful citrus fruit balanced with malty sweetness and robust bitter flavours.
 It packs a bit of a punch so steady as she goes!

-This malty smooth bitter is named after the infamous Luddite rebel Daniel Diggle of Nottingham.
-He shot his former employer and was hanged in front of The Galleries of Justice 2nd April 1817.
+A traditional English Bitter.
+This malty, smooth bitter is named after the infamous Luddite rebel, Daniel Diggle of Nottingham.
+He shot his former employee and was hanged in front of The Galleries of Justice in 1817.

 This messenger of the sea and son of Poseidon has the three-pronged appeal of taste, colour and aroma.
 Very light in colour, the smooth citrus fruit flavours and the gentle aroma of a slight sea breeze make this the perfect beer to wind down with.

 The Anchorman in the scrum, this chestnut coloured stalwart is full of British hops and strong in flavour with malt and nutty flavours and an aroma to match.
 Always first into action and a solidly reliable pint.